rusty-reebs/mysite/_pages/projects.md

 Live site: [https://worldschoolingpopups.com](https://worldschoolingpopups.com)
 Optimized for 📱 &nbsp;mobile and&nbsp; 🖥 &nbsp;desktop!

-Note: updated in 2023 to Next.js for static site generation and incremental static regeneration with a Supabase backend.
+**New:** updated in 2023 to Next.js for static site generation (SSG) and incremental static regeneration (ISR) with a Supabase backend.

 Filling a need for a central listing of worldschooling events, this REST API is built in Express.
 It features an AirBnB-style public frontend where users can browse events, and a separate admin frontend with JSON web token (JWT) authentication in the form of a header cookie.
 I also used React to conditionally render optional information such as excursions and age range.
 Maps and image handling are provided via the Google Maps and Cloudinary APIs, respectively.